junikimm717/fls-assignment-public/busybox/README.md

 To get started on this lab, run `../docker/busybox-container.sh` which will drop you into a dev shell.

+The goal of this assignment is to generate a minimal root filesystem that can be used as an initramfs image.
+To do this, you will need to install musl libc, busybox, and the linux kernel headers.

 It is recommended to use the variable `$ROOTFS` instead of `/dist/busybox` when describing your installation paths for the build script.
 The directory `$SRC/busybox` contains the copy of the busybox source code that you should use.